hylandtechoutreach/coding-activities/CSharpLessons/Setup.md

 - **Run Button** - Developers click this button to _execute_ the code
 - **Run Area** - This is where the developer sees the results of the code

+In the new Repl, click the "run" button to see the code _execute_!

+### A New Message
+Update the message so that instead of saying "Hello World" it says something else!

-### TIP - C# Script Structure
+## TIP - C# Script Structure
 In the code, there is a lot of boiler-plate code that sets up the program.
-These parts of the code are outside of the scope of this lesson.
+These parts of the code may be outside of the scope of this lesson.
 All that matters for simple scripts is the code between the `{` and `}` where the `Console.WriteLine` is now.
 This part is called the **body** of the `Main` method.
-All the rest can be ignored to start:
+All the rest can be ignored to start.

 ```cs
 using System;